christianalfoni/reactx/README.md

 **Note**: Methods are automatically bound when accessed from React components, so you can safely pass them directly to event handlers without worrying about `this` context.

+## AI Instructions

+- Use a root class for the application and expose it to the React applications using `const app = reactive(new App())` through props or a context
+- Create classes to organize state domains, entities and utilities/tools/effects
+- Use `query` and `mutation` to handle asynchronous external state and state changes

 ## Setup

 ReactX requires a babel or swc plugin to automatically wrap your components with reactive observers: